GIScience/ors-netascore-workshop-agile-24/tutorial/qgis.md

 ![bikability route](../img/tutorial/qgis/bikability_0_route.png)

-Now what does a route look like where we tell it that we want a more bikable route.
+Now what does a route look like where we tell it that we want a more bikable route?
 To see this, follow the above steps, but this time set the Csv Factor value to be 1.
 What we see in the resultant route is one that avoids the areas in the original route that were seen as low bikability.